 Benefits of Barbell Training

 The major advantage the barbell has over other weighted equipment is the ability to move weight in a straight line over your center of balance.
 For example, when performing the squat and deadlift, even a slight deviation from a straight bar path usually results in a missed lift due to poor technique.

 The barbell loads fundamental human movements — like the squat, overhead reach, and hip hinge — with progressively heavier weights allowing the lifter to get bigger and stronger.
 Here are some other important benefits of using a barbell.

 No matter the goal — fat loss, strength, hypertrophy, or improving athletic performance — the barbell will help get you there faster.

-Barbells make it easy to add and weight to, and you can load up to your max.
+Barbells make it easy to add weight to, and you can load up to your max for progressive overload.
 The same cannot be said for other free-weight equipment.
 Dumbbells, kettlebells, and machines only go so high, and their resistance is predetermined.

 The barbell is fixed and stable, and so and it’s less likely to deviate from its range of motion, unlike dumbbells and kettlebells.
 When you’re lifting heavy, this lack of deviation of the path of the barbell makes it less likely you’ll get injured when lifting with good form.

 Now that you have a handle on the best barbell exercises to strengthen and add mass to your body, you can also check out these other helpful barbell training articles for strength, power, and fitness athletes.

 - Michal Wilk et al. Endocrine response to high-intensity barbell squats performed with constant movement tempo and variable training volume.
 Neuro Endocrinol Lett 2018 Oct;39(4):342-348.